 The guide is very helpful for those who deploy roles like –

 - Active Directory

 - Cache and Memory Management – Troubleshoot issues in cache and memory manager performance and check out cache manager and memory manager improvements in Windows Server 2016.

-- Software Defined Networking – A combination of a Network Controller, Hyper-V Hosts, Software Load Balancer Gateways and HNV Gateways makes the software-defined networking (SDN) in Windows Server 2016.
-The recommendations are available for fine tuning of each of these components.
+- Software-Defined Networking – A combination of a Network Controller, Hyper-V Hosts, Software Load Balancer Gateways and HNV Gateways makes the software-defined networking (SDN) in Windows Server 2016.
+The recommendations are available for the fine-tuning of each of these components.

 - Storage Spaces Direct – Tweak Storage Spaces to get the best performance.